webzakimbo/bcome-read-the-docs/docs/source/notable/tunnel.rst

 From an orchestration script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Where :doc:`../core-concepts/node` is an instance of your server namespace:
+Where :doc:`../core-concepts/node` is an instance of your server node:

 .. code-block:: ruby